gordonwoodhull/quarto-light-dark-experiments/README.md

 See also: [Experiments with dark mode in Quarto's knitr engine](https://github.com/gordonwoodhull/dark-mode-experiments-knitr)

-### Emitting markdown
+### Emitting **marker spans** in Markdown

 In Jupyter, we have to run code for each of the plots; there is no way that we know to replay plots with different color themes.

-We also don't want to ask users to wrap their plots in something that generates complicated Markdown around it; we want to use the familiar plot output that looks like
+We also don't want to ask users to wrap their plots in something that generates complicated Markdown around it; we want to use the familiar "interctive" plot commands that produce output like

 ```markdown
 ::: {.cell-output .cell-output-display}